Erin Quinney ,

-A partnership in healing: Ethan's story
+Ethan's story: A partnership in healing

 When Ethan Datsis, 17, smiles, everyone else follows suit.
 His parents, Ellen and Kurt, knew something wasn't right when Ethan, who has autism and is non-verbal, showed that he was in pain.
 A partnership with his care team and surgery with an uncertain outcome helped bring back the smile Ethan is known for.

-Turning lemons into lemonade
+Liam's story: Turning lemons into lemonade for IBD research

 On Aug.
-31, 9-year-old Liam Doherty organized his second annual lemonade stand to support the research of Jess Kaplan, MD, clinical director of the MassGeneral Hospital for Children Inflammatory Bowel Disease (IBD) Center.
+31, 2018, 9-year-old Liam Doherty organized his second annual lemonade stand to support the research of Jess Kaplan, MD, clinical director of the Mass Generalfor Children Inflammatory Bowel Disease (IBD) Center.

 Paul's story: Brain tumor patient leaves a handprint on the hearts of many in Pediatric Neurosurgery

 Paul Murphy is a young man of few words and tremendous actions.
-After receiving an unexpected diagnosis at age 18, Murphy’s gratitude for his care team in Pediatric Neurosurgery at MassGeneral Hospital for Children is now set in concrete.
+After receiving an unexpected diagnosis at age 18, Murphy’s gratitude for his care team in Pediatric Neurosurgery at Mass General for Children is now set in concrete.

 Sofia is one of an estimated 500 children in the world diagnosed with Pitt Hopkins syndrome, a genetic disorder that affects development, speech and intellect.
 This little girl, although tiny in size, is proving she is capable of big things despite her rare diagnosis.